davidwilliam/ga_engine/README.md

 ## Acknowledgments

+- **Ekchard Hittzer and Dietmar Hildenbrand** - Exceptional encouragement and support for research and development on Geometric Algebra
 - **Leo Dorst** - Foundational discussions on geometric algebra
-- **Vinod Vaikuntanathan** - Insights on lattice-based cryptography
+- **Vinod Vaikuntanathan** - Public work and insights on lattice-based cryptography
 - **Rust Community** - Robust tooling and libraries
 - **DataHubz** - Research sponsorship
 - **Geometric Algebra Community** - Continued enthusiasm and support